kaushalpartani/simple-muni-tracker/README.md

-# simple-muni-tracker
+# Simple Muni Tracker

-A clean interface for tracking muni stops you care about
+A vibe-coded app that allows a user to track muni stops and their next busses.